therrshan/image-captioning/RNN/README.md

 ### `feature_extraction.py`

 This file takes the image directory and runs the InceptionV3 model to extract the image features and dump them in the pkl file.
+Captionn cleaning is also done in this script.

 ### `data_loader.py`